 - What portion of your calculated financial need will be met.

 - How much of your financial aid is comprised of loans and how much is made up of grants.
-If the award is a loan, you have the right to know the amount which must be repaid, the interest rate, the amount of each payment and the repayment schedule.
+If the award is a loan, you have the right to know the amount that must be repaid, the interest rate, the amount of each payment and the repayment schedule.

 - The repayment and refund policy.

-- How the Financial Aid & Scholarship Department determines whether you are accomplishing satisfactory academic progress (SAP) and what happens if you are not.
+- How the Financial Aid & Scholarship Department determines whether you are accomplishing Satisfactory Academic Progress (SAP) and what happens if you are not.

 - The information pertaining to your financial aid is kept confidential.

 - A full and clear explanation of financial aid decisions.
 You may appeal decisions if you disagree with them or if your financial situation changes significantly.

 - How scholarships, fellowships, tuition fee waivers, vocational rehabilitation, veterans benefits, residence advisor benefits, stipends and other financial resources will be coordinated with any financial aid you are awarded.

 - Complete all applications and forms accurately by the established deadline.

 - Comply with all financial aid application deadlines.